 To share a file internally, you should send the “Internal Link”.
-You just hover over a folder or filename, and a “link” symbol appears.
+This link is available via the “Share” dialog.

-You can now share this “Internal link” and everyone clicking on this needs to be first authenticated in Seafile, i.e. needs a current active account from IST.
+You can now share this “Internal link” (e.g. via E-mail) and everyone clicking on this needs to be authenticated first in Seafile, i.e. needs a current active account from IST.

 Also required is, that the person has at lease “read permission” to the file/folder.
 This can be done by clicking the “Share” symbol, and configure either “Share to user” or “Share to group”.